-Contributions may be deducted up to a maximum of \le 672 per year per person in the household.
-Thus, for a household consisting of two spouses/partners who are collectively taxable and one child entitled to tax relief, the deductible limit is $(3 \times 672) = \le 2,016$.
-However, if the youngest adult subscriber is between 18 and 40 years of age at the beginning of the tax year, the limit is \le 1,344 (subject to increases).
+Contributions may be deducted up to a maximum of \notin 672 per year per person in the household.
+Thus, for a household consisting of two spouses/partners who are collectively taxable and one child entitled to tax relief, the deductible limit is (3 x 672) = \notin 2,016.
+However, if the youngest adult subscriber is between 18 and 40 years of age at the beginning of the tax year, the limit is \notin 1,344 (subject to increases).